 How To Run Android APK Files in Windows 10

-This separation is fine until you need to acquire APK files to play with, develop, reverse engineer or whatever.
-You can download them from your device and use them from there.
-This is probably the easiest and safest way to get the files.
-There are websites that allow you to download the APK files of legitimate apps but these are legally dubious and I personally wouldn’t trust them to not inject a little malware in return for a free download.
+There are more direct routes as well.
+For example, there are websites that allow you to download the APK files of legitimate apps, but these are legally dubious, and I personally wouldn’t trust them to not inject a little malware in return for a free download.

-To work with APK files you will need a current version of Java on your computer as well as the Android SDK.
+To use this technique, you will need a current version of Java on your computer, as well as the Android SDK.
 Download Java from here and the Android SDK from here.
 Scroll down to the bottom of the Android Studio page and select Command Line Tools.
-Unless you’re planning to create an Android app you won’t need the entire Studio package.
+Unless you’re planning to create an Android app, you won’t need the entire Studio package, just the CLT.

-- Download the package to your computer and extract to your C: drive.
+- Download the package to your computer and extract it to your C: drive.

-- Navigate to Control Panel, System and Advanced System Settings.
+- Navigate to Control Panel > System > Advanced System Settings.

 - Select Environment Variables and highlight Path.

 BlueStacks App Player is an Android emulator that works very well.
-It doesn’t use a pure Android version like Android SDK but a modified variant.
+It doesn’t use a pure Android version like Android SDK.
+Instead, it uses a modified variant.
 If you’re looking to QA code or soak test an app, this may not exactly replicate the release environment.
 For everything else, BlueStacks App Player works just fine.

 - Download and install the BlueStacks App Player.